Skip to content

 • The Additional Income Tax rate of 45% on income over £125,140.

-For ideas on how you could pay less tax, read; 10 Ways small business owners can pay less tax
+For ideas on how to pay less tax, read; 10 Ways small business owners can pay less tax

 Try our sole trader tax calculator to work out your tax bill for the current tax year.